PGA European Tour: Golfer of the Year

-The European Tour Golfer of the Year was an award handed by a panel comprising members of the Association of Golf Writers and commentators from television and radio.
+The European Tour Golfer of the Year was an award handed out by a panel comprising members of the Association of Golf Writers (AGW) and commentators from television and radio.
 The award was created in 1985 and lasted until 2020, when it merged with the Players' Player of the Year award in 2021.

 Players' Player of the Year

 The European Tour Players' Player of the Year was inaugurated in 2008, with the winner being determined by a vote of tour members.
-In 2017 the award was renamed as the Seve Ballesteros Award in honour of the legendary Spanish golfer.
+In 2017, the award was renamed as the Seve Ballesteros Award in honour of the legendary Spanish golfer.
 From 2021 onwards, the Seve Ballesteros Award merged with the Golfer of the Year award, creating one singular honour voted for by the players.

 Rookie of the Year

 The Sir Henry Cotton Rookie of the Year award is named after the English three-time Open Champion Sir Henry Cotton.
-Originally chosen by Henry Cotton himself, the winner was later selected by a panel consisting of the PGA European Tour, The Royal and Ancient Golf Club of St Andrews and the Association of Golf Writers.
+Originally chosen by Henry Cotton himself, the winner was later selected by a panel consisting of the PGA European Tour, The Royal and Ancient Golf Club of St Andrews, and the Association of Golf Writers.
 It is currently given to the rookie who places highest in the Race to Dubai.
 The award was first presented in 1960, and thus predates the official start of the tour in 1972.
-There have been five years when no award was made.
+There were five years (1962, 1964, 1965, 1967, and 1975) in which the Rookie of the Year Award was not given.